SalmaBhar/UNIT2/englishtomorse.md

 - 1 LCD <br>

 ### Justification of the solution
 We will create a program dsiplayed on 1 LED and 1 LCD which gets inputs by pressing 2 buttons.
 As for hardware, we are using 1 LED, 1 LCD, 2 buttons and an Arduino.
 The product enables us to input messages in English using the right button to cycle through the English alphabet and 2 commands "SEND" and "DELETE".
 The left button enables us to select letters or commands.
 The message, then, is converted into Morse Code which is displayed through an LED.
 Moreover, we will be using C++ as a software language since it is the primary coding language for the Arduino and we have had practise sessions during class in that language.
 In fact in 2017, C++ ranked 4th among 24 other programming languages in September [1] due to its fast processing and several built-in functions.
-The program will be first run on the simulator Tinkercad to avoid damaging the physical components when testing the solution. <br>
+The program will be first run on the simulator Tinkercad to avoid damaging the physical components when testing the solution and thus reduce the costs of this project [2]. <br>

 [1] Ramasubramanian, Sowmya.
 “C++ Is Now the Fastest-Growing Programming Language, Report Says.”
 The Hindu, The Hindu, 11 Sept.
 2020, www.thehindu.com/sci-tech/technology/c-is-now-the-fastest-growing-programming-language/article32580426.ece.
+[2] TinkerCAD Review: Pricing, Pros, Cons &amp; Features.
+(2020, May 14).
+Retrieved January 10, 2021, from https://comparecamp.com/tinkercad-review-pricing-pros-cons-features/#:~:text=The%20main%20benefits%20of%20TinkerCAD,%2C%20and%20user%2Dfriendly%20interface.&amp;text=TinkerCAD%20allows%20businesses%20to%20produce,to%20pay%20for%20large%20warehouses.

 T.E.L.O.S.
 Study: <br>
 T-Technical-Is the project technically possible?
 We dispose of a computer, Arduino, TinkerCat simulator, Arduino IDE for C++ code and circuits components.
 All technical necessities for this project are satisfied. <br>